AI Summarize

 July Newsletter Color Palette from Color Hex

-For Soft Summer Vibes
+For Soft Summer Vibes, use this color palette:

 Key Traits of July Email Design